 Fraser Island Facts

 - This breathtaking geological formation, holding numerous natural wonders, remains most widely known by its english name of Fraser Island.
-Yet it’s also known by other terms.
+Yet it’s also known by at least a few other terms.
 Those stem from the languages of two originally present Indigenous Peoples.

-- The term K’gari, therefore, comes from the language of the Butchalla aborignes.
-In the mother tongue of the Badtjala people, however, it’s known by the term of Gari.
-Regardless of the name one applies, though, it’s an astounding natural marvel.
+- One of those terms, that of K’gari, therefore, comes from the language of the Butchalla aborignes.
+In the mother tongue of the Badtjala people, however, it’s known by the even shorter term of Gari.
+Regardless of the name one uses, though, it’s an incredible natural marvel.

 - Archaeological evidence indicates that local populations appeared on the island at least 5,000 years ago.
-In more recent times, though, outsiders did not discover it until the British explorer James Cook sighted it in 1770.
+In more recent times, though, outsiders did not discover the natural wonder until the British explorer James Cook sighted it in 1770.
 But he did not land on it at that time.

-- The first known non-native presence on the island occurred in 1802.
+- The first historically recorded non-native presence on the island occurred in 1802.
 That’s because, at that time, the lesser-known British explorer, Matthew Flinders, landed at roughly the most northerly point of the site.
 Thereafter, it briefly bore the name Great Sandy Island.

-- Thankfully, the incredible beauty of Fraser Island garnered it great appreciation by many, including UNESCO.
+- Thankfully, the incredible beauty of Fraser Island garnered it great appreciation by many people and groups, including UNESCO.
 Due to that, the organization named it a World Heritage Site, in 1992.
 This further led to its renaming to the aboriginal name of K’gari, in 2021.

 Related Articles